Cypress Log Cabin: Log Cabin

 The house is an intentionally rustic mountain cabin set in a picturesque, asymmetrical landscape.

 In contrast to many of the model houses that featured modern building materials, the Cypress House was intended to exhibit the diverse possibilities for building with a traditional material.
 The house was meant to be a display space rather than a model home arranged to look as if someone lived there.
 Ironically, the Cypress House was the only building in the Home and Industrial Arts group that actually served as a home; the ell was occupied for both seasons by the house's sponsor and his wife.

 The Cypress House had a complex landscape scheme formed from an assemblage of fences, arbors, bridges and decorated cypress knees used to create a mountain lodge atmosphere.
 For the 1933 season of the fair, the only major outbuilding was a greenhouse built by Lord & Burnham.
 For the 1934 season, the Southern Cypress Association applied for additional land in the former Dahlia Garden to construct a second greenhouse by Lord & Burnham's main competitor, the American Moninger Company.
-This request was denied and the most of the Dahlia Garden land was given to the Kohler company.
+This request was denied and most of the Dahlia Garden land was given to the Kohler company.
 The Lord & Burnham greenhouse was removed for the 1934 season and a new building was built that extended slightly into the Dahlia Garden.
 This may have been the Guest House, then functioning as a cypress workshop.